Document, Automate, Monitor: Getting Serious About Workflow Visibility

 - Manufacturing processes benefit from real-time visibility into product quality and the proper operation of shop-floor machinery.

-- Modern home security systems send alerts and video images to your cell phone to give you real-time information about fires, break-ins or any other mischief occurring on your property.
+- Modern home security systems send alerts and video images to your mobile phone to give you real-time information about fires, break-ins, or any other mischief occurring on your property.

 It's surprising that so many businesses still operate with insufficient business process visibility when today's workflow automation tools can provide greater process transparency that smoothes information flow and speeds up transactions.
 Process visibility accelerates decision-making and improves operational responsiveness.

-Operational responsiveness requires decision makers to have the tools and information required for the earliest possible intervention into unexpected upturns or downturns.
-It's about driving ever-improving efficiency, plugging profitability holes, and reducing risk - and it's essential to retain competitive advantage in today's marketplace.
+Operational responsiveness requires decision-makers to have the tools and information needed for the earliest possible intervention into unexpected upturns or downturns.
+It's about driving ever-improving efficiency, plugging profitability holes, and reducing risk—and it's essential to retain a competitive advantage in today's marketplace.

 How to Improve Business Process Visibility

-Businesses can take an incremental approach to improving process visibility.
+Businesses can take an incremental approach to improve process visibility.
 There are three steps along that path:

 For too long, many managers have assumed that every employee is tracking their responsibilities.
-Daily work may still be managed with endless email reminders, personal task lists (either on paper or on screen), spreadsheets, project plans, and centrally located whiteboards.
+Daily work may still be managed with endless email reminders, personal task lists (either on paper or on-screen), spreadsheets, project plans, and centrally located whiteboards.
 When progress is lagging or problems arise, management goes on the hunt for answers to the question, "What went wrong?"
 Employees scramble to answer that question and avoid blame.
-Managers have difficulty discerning the truth and can't act quickly enough in crisis situations.
+Managers have difficulty discerning the truth and can't act quickly enough in crises.